z3c0/blog/tech/scraping_websites_with_python/scraping_metallum-0.md

 Directly visiting the URL should return a page of JSON data.
 JSON is extremely easy to interact with programmatically, so this is undoubtedly the best way for us to extract the data from the current page (**Step 1**).
 We can also see some values in the dataset that will come in handy for **Step 2** - specifically ```iTotalRecords```, which informs us of the overall size of the dataset.
 We will know that we've retrieved the entire dataset once we've obtained the amount of records specified by ```iTotalRecords```.

+There's some other details worth noting, but mostly because they inform us of what we *don't* have to do.

+1) The API uses a GET request with generic headers, meaning that all our parameters can be fed via a query string in the URL.
+This will save us from having to tailor our request headers to the API's liking.

+1) Even though a cookie is passed to the API when the page is loading content, we didn't need a cookie to retrieve data.
+This means that our request can be made anonymously - this is great news, because maintaining our session would add an additional challenge between us and our goal.

+***

-Now let's return to looking at our shortened URL.
+Now, let's return to looking at our shortened URL.
 We can divide this URL into four important pieces.

 1) The request endpoint ```/browse/ajax-letter/l/A/json/1```